 Is there any Relief for Foreign Taxes in Sri Lanka?
 For example, a foreign tax credit (FTC) system, double taxation treaties, and so on?

 Foreign tax credit is available where Sri Lanka taxes foreign-source income if it is provided for in the relevant double tax treaty.
 In the absence of a treaty, income net of tax is subject to Sri Lankan tax.

 What are the general tax credits that may be claimed in Sri Lanka?
 Please list below.

 There are no general tax credits available.
 However the following specific tax credits may be claimed against the taxpayer’s regular (or alternative minimum) tax liability:

-This calculation3 assumes a married taxpayer resident in Sri Lanka with two children whose three-year assignment begins 1 April 2012 and ends 31 December 2014.
+This calculation assumes a married taxpayer resident in Sri Lanka with two children whose three-year assignment begins April 2013 and ends 31 December 2016.
 The taxpayer’s annual base salary is USD100,000 and the calculation covers three and a half years.